FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Proposed Method

 \subsubsection{High-Frequency Refinement (HFR)}

-As shown in Fig.~\ref{HEFB} (a), our HFR module operates in a recurrent manner, to iteratively refine high-frequency components—fine-grained facial details like eyes, eyebrows, and lips—over $r$ cycles.
+As shown in Fig.~\ref{HEFB} (a), our HFR module operates recurrently, to iteratively refine high-frequency components—fine-grained facial details like eyes, eyebrows, and lips—over $r$ cycles.
 Given an input feature $\mathbf{X}\in \mathbb{R}^{C\times H\times W}$, the module first extracts multi-scale spatial features through parallel depth-wise separable convolutions with complementary receptive fields:

 where the ${7\times7}$ kernel captures broad contextual patterns(e.g., structural contours) and the ${5\times5}$ kernel focuses on localized details(e.g., fine textures).
 These multi-scale outputs are concatenated along the channel dimension to obtain $\mathbf{X}_{\text{cat}}$: